uwescience/myria-website/docs/myria-ec2.markdown

 You can launch a new Myria cluster using `myria-cluster create`:

 ```
-myria-cluster create test-cluster
+myria-cluster create test-cluster --region us-west-2
 ```

 ```
 Your new Myria cluster 'test-cluster' has been launched on Amazon EC2 in the 'us-west-2' region.

-View Myria worker IDs and public hostnames of all nodes in this cluster:
+View Myria worker IDs and public hostnames of all nodes in this cluster (the coordinator has worker ID 0):
 myria-cluster list test-cluster --region us-west-2

 Stop this cluster:
 myria-cluster stop test-cluster --region us-west-2

-Restart this cluster:
+Start this cluster after stopping it:
 myria-cluster start test-cluster --region us-west-2

 Destroy this cluster: